July 2015 Seedlings

 Rock Pile!!
 Are you sick of reading about it yet?
 But it really is almost the ultimate grandiflorum.
 It demands to be used and so I cannot ignore the call.
 Crossed here with Valencia which is a man made grandiflorum.
 That is, Beranghi Gold x Creek Aureum.
 It is nearly as dark a yellow-gold as its famous sibling in Katrina.
 Now, if you mix up the genes of these three most famous speciosums, the chances are you going to end up with a pretty good Rock Lily.

 Creek Aureum x Katrina ‘AD’ SOLD OUT

 Katrina is a seedling from Beranghi Gold x Creek Aureum.
 It is the darkest known speciosum so far.
 I have wondered for a while what might happen if it was to be crossed back to one of the parents.
 In this case I used Creek Aureum.
 So this one is 66% Creek Aureum and 33% Beranghi Gold.
 Do not laugh this one away as it may be a new door just begging to be opened.
 It is difficult to see how it could be anything but good.

 426: Den. speciosum albino x var. speciosum albino

 The Virgin x Lyrebird SOLD OUT

 You have not heard of The Virgin before.
-It is the third Albino var. speciosum we found in 1997.
+It is the third Albino var. speciosum.
 I have not used it simply because it was not out at the same flowering period as the others.
 Just as good as the other Albinos and here it is now crossed with the famous Lyrebird.
 The Virgin looks very different.
 It has a smaller flower but they stand at the end of very long pedicels.
 This causes the raceme to be very wide, almost 150mm across like a giant feather duster.
 The flowers are packed on as well.
 I will be waiting to see how it performs with great anticipation.

 427: Den. speciosum var. grandiflorum x same